vannguyengd/gooddata-ui/docs/02_start__catalog_export.md

 ### Limitations

-`@gooddata/catalog-export` exports only data from a project \(production data\).
+`catalog-export` exports only data from a project \(production data\).

-If you [uploaded data to your project from a file](https://help.gooddata.com/display/doc/Add+Data+from+a+File+to+a+Project), the data from the file is added as a separate dataset \(non-production data\), and `@gooddata/catalog-export` cannot retrieve it.
+If you [uploaded data to your project from a file](https://help.gooddata.com/display/doc/Add+Data+from+a+File+to+a+Project), the data from the file is added as a separate dataset \(non-production data\), and `catalog-export` cannot retrieve it.
 This also includes any measures that were created using the data from that separate dataset.

 ### Example